ElikplimSunu/alx-low_level_programming/0x00-hello_world/README.md

 __5-printf.c:__ this program print text to screen using the _printf_ function in C.

 __6-size.c:__ program that prints the size of various types on the computer it is compiled and run on.

+__100-intel:__ this script generates assembly codes for the C code in intel sytax.